ONLYOFFICE/onlyoffice-chamilo/README.md

 This app enables users to edit office documents from [Chamilo](https://chamilo.org) using ONLYOFFICE Docs packaged as Document Server - [Community or Enterprise Edition](#onlyoffice-docs-editions).

-The app is compatible with Chamilo v1.11.14 or newer.
+The app is compatible with Chamilo v1.11.16 or newer.

 ## Features

-The plugin allows to:
+The plugin allows teachers to:

 * Create and edit text documents, spreadsheets, and presentations.
 * Co-edit documents in real-time: use two co-editing modes (Fast and Strict), Track Changes, comments, and built-in chat.